fs-linguistics/fs-linguistics.github.io/collections/_workshops/simple_website.md

+---
+layout: single
-# How to update the website
+title: "How to Update the Website"
+---

+{{ title }}

 # Oct 26, 2023